MLB All-Star Game Fast Facts - KVIA

 December 2016 – As part of a collective bargaining agreement, the MLB decides the winner of the All-Star Game no longer has home field advantage in the World Series.

-July 3, 2020 – For the first time since WW II travel restrictions, the MLB All-Star game is canceled.
+July 3, 2020 – For the first time since World War II travel restrictions, the MLB All-Star game is canceled.

 April 2, 2021 – In a statement, the MLB announces that the 2021 All-Star Game and draft will not be held in Atlanta in response to the passage of an elections bill that placed restrictions on voting in the state of Georgia.